k0pernicus/fosdem_rust_talk/README.md

-# fosdem_rust_talk
-A repository that contains all the information about my presentation at FOSDEM 2018
+This repository contains my slides for "Why you should take a look at Rust", @ FOSDEM 2018.